orellano-c/transpec_info/README.md

 Flawil, 27.05.2019

-Here you find a short set of tips for using `transpec` along with a demo .nir file that you can use to test the app.
+Here you find a short set of tips for using `transpec` along with a demo .nir file that you can use to try the app.

 - Only N-500/NIRMaster to ProxiMate transfer are allowed (for the moment).
 - Repeated property names are not allowed.